jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 ---
 layout: post
-title: "More working from home tips"
+title: More working from home tips
-date: 2020-03-10 08:43:41 -0500
+date: 2020-03-10 12:42 -0500
 comments: true
-published: false
+published: true
 description: Working from home can be very productive.
 Here are some tips for making it better.
-keywords: 'working from home, remote work, remote, tips'
+keywords: working from home, remote work, remote, tips
 categories:
 - remote
 ---